 Country-cured ham is a preserved meat made by smoking and aging a leg of pork.
 Traditional in the South, this ham is usually served at breakfast with biscuits.
-Sold ready-to-cook, they can be incorporated in an appealing array of appetizing recipes.
+Sold ready to cook, it can be incorporated in an appealing array of appetizing recipes.
 All country hams are cured, but not all are smoked.

-With a unique salty flavor, country-cured ham is an aged porcine product made nowadays with safe and updated techniques inherited from the American colonists, who back then needed well-preserved foods that could stand the change in seasonal temperatures and the lack of proper refrigeration.
-Artisanally made in the South, the legs are first cured with a mixture of salt, sodium nitrate (or nitrite) to protect against botulinum bacteria , and sometimes sugar and other spices.
+With a unique salty flavor, country-cured ham is an aged porcine product made nowadays with safe and updated techniques but inherited from the American colonists, who needed well-preserved foods that could withstand seasonal temperature changes and the lack of proper refrigeration.
+Artisanally made in the South, the legs are first cured with a mixture of salt and sodium nitrate (or nitrite) to protect against bacteria that can cause botulism, and sometimes sugar and other spices.
 Then most are hardwood smoked.

-Once covered with the salt, sugar, and spice mixture, the legs are left to age for a month, or to up to three years, then soaked to wash off the brine, and finally smoked with hardwood such as hickory, apple, oak, or cherry.
-Some legs are simply left to age without going into the smoker, and most have a thick layer of mold that needs to be washed off before cooking and eating.
+Once covered with the salt, sugar, and spice mixture, the legs are left to age for a month to three years, then soaked to wash off the brine and smoked with hardwood, such as hickory, apple, oak, or cherry.
+However, some legs are left to age without going into the smoker.
+Most country-cured hams have a thick layer of mold that needs to be washed off before cooking and eating.

 How to Cook Country-Cured Ham

-Country-cured hams are usually sold vacuum-packaged and pre-soaked, while others are sold as-is in the nets in which they were cured.
-In either case, the hams are still quite salty and you absolutely need to wash and soak them for one to two days, keeping them cold and changing the water every 12 hours.
+Country-cured ham is usually sold vacuum-packed and presoaked, while others are sold as is in the net in which it was cured.
+In either case, the ham is still quite salty, and you absolutely need to wash and soak it for one to two days, keeping it cold and changing the water every 12 hours.
 Finally, boil the ham for 20 to 25 minutes in clean water.
-Country hams develop an unattractive layer of mold during the long curing and drying process due to the high salt content and low temperatures.
+Country cured ham develops an unattractive layer of mold during the long curing and drying process due to the high salt content and low temperatures.
 This is normal and an indication of proper aging, much like fine cheeses.
 However, the mold resulting from the aging must be removed before the meat is cooked.
 It is not safe to consume the mold itself, but the ham is perfectly fine to eat.

 What Does Country-Cured Ham Taste Like?

 Smoky, dry, and particularly salty, country-cured ham has a punch.
-Its intense flavor comes from a slow aging process and it's easy to tell the difference between commercially manufactured cuts and this delicious old-style treat.
-The meat isn't plump, because it's aged, and has a bite to it.
+Its intense flavor comes from a slow aging process, and it's easy to tell the difference between commercially manufactured cuts and this delicious old-style treat.
+Because the meat is aged, it isn't plump, and it has a bite to it.

-What differentiates the different types of country hams is the mixture of seasoning that's used to age the legs, the aging time, and if they're later smoked or not.
-Also which type of wood is used in the smoker gives the ham a particular flavor, so even though all country hams are made under similar conditions, what's used in the aging and smoking processes affects the final flavor.
+What differentiates the different types of country ham is the mixture of seasoning that's used to age the legs, the aging time, whether it's later smoked or not.
+Also, the type of wood used in the smoker gives the ham a particular flavor, so even though all country-cured ham is made under similar conditions, what's used in the aging and smoking processes affects the final flavor.
 Some producers use more sugar in the rub, obtaining a milder and sweeter flavor, while others use salt and large amounts of black pepper.